 “We were encouraged by the high numbers of people using the GCO’s Coronavirus Information Service on WhatsApp and saw an opportunity to do something similar for our labour reform program,” the GCO said.

-“We recognize how important it is to raise awareness of our labour laws and regulations using a range of different channels.
+“We recognize how important it is to raise awareness of our labour laws and regulations using various channels.
 By providing this information on a popular platform in multiple languages, we believe the WhatsApp service will become another useful resource to keep people informed across the country,” added the GCO.

 - How To Do PCR Test in Qatar For Travel